YacinD/Wordpress-Terraform/README.md

 ## 🔐 Security

 Sensitive variables such as the database password and Terraform state files are excluded from Git using `.gitignore`.

-> This project is intended as a learning assignment and is not configured as a production-ready WordPress deployment.